Last Updated: September 20, 2023

 PERSONAL INFORMATION WE COLLECT

-Our primary goals in collecting personal information are to provide and improve the Services, to administer your use of the Site and Apps, and to provide you with information that you request from us via your use of the Site and Apps, including, but not limited to, the provision of information about Fenwick & West hosted events and the Fenwick & West Alumni Group, the delivery of our email "legal updates" to subscription groups and responding to queries about, or applications for, job listings.
+Our primary goals in collecting personal information are to provide and improve the Services, to administer your use of the Services, and to provide you with information that you request from us via your use of the Services, including, but not limited to, the provision of information about Fenwick & West hosted events and the Alumni Network, the delivery of our email "legal updates" to subscription groups and responding to queries about, or applications for, job listings.
 If you are a job applicant, please review our job applicant privacy notice which is incorporated herein by reference.

 Information You Provide to Us

-Subscriptions.
+Subscriptions and Other Content.
 When you subscribe to receive alerts, newsletters, surveys or event announcements or register to receive certain content and/or templates we may make available, including on the Client Portal, we collect your name, email address, and business card information (such as your office address, work phone number, and job title).

-Account Creation.
+Account Creation and the Client Portal.
 Clients may gain online access to certain client records hosted by Fenwick or certain content and/or templates we may make available on the Client Portal.
-To access these online records, we will collect the username and password from the client.
+To access these online records or the Client Portal, we will collect the username and password from the client.

 Surveys.
 We may contact you to participate in surveys.
 If you decide to participate, you may be asked to provide certain information which may include personal information.

 Social Media Content.
 We may offer forums, blogs, or links to social media pages such as Twitter, LinkedIn, Facebook and Instagram.
 Any content you provide on these channels will be considered public, and we may use this information to tailor our engagements with you, for example, providing you with details of events or legal updates we think may be relevant to you.